sandervanbeek/sandervanbeek.github.io/_pages/terms.md

 * Referring and exit pages
 * Number of clicks

-None this information is linked to anything that is personally identifiable.
+None of this information is linked to anything that is personally identifiable.

 ## Cookie usage